 On paper, Fes may look just a little bit colder than Marrakech, but in reality, it’s way worse.
 I like to call Fes the most authentic city in Morocco, and once you set your foot in the labyrinth of Fes El Bali (Fes’ medina), you’ll understand why.
 It’s like you’re in Agrabah – Aladin’s home town!
 Very narrow alleys with tall sandstone houses and markets trying to sell you everything there is in the world.

-The best thing about Fes in December – it was incredibly cheap.
+The best thing about Fes in December – it is incredibly cheap.
 My Ryanair flight was about 16 EUR (from Barcelona), and I got a big room in a centrally placed riad for roughly the same amount.
-Also, there were hardly any other tourists which was perfect for my photo-hunt.
+Also, there were hardly any other tourists – perfect for a photo-hunt.

 The worst thing about Fes in December – Fes is not as big as Marrakech, and the riad choices are not that much.
 I ended up staying in one without heating, and while the place was great, I couldn’t enjoy it at all.
 The whole jacket-on and jacket-off exercise was also quite annoying.